Ayabonga-Gwentshu22/Gwentshu-Ayabonga-ST10519673-PROD5121-PART-3/README.md

 - Send, store, or disregard messages
 - Generate message IDs and hashes
 - Store messages using parallel arrays
-- Search, delete, and display message reports
+- Search, delete, and display message reports.

 The system demonstrates the use of:
 - Object-Oriented Programming (OOP)